HarshitaKAM/SER502-Language-Design/README.md

 ### Known Bugs
+#### Tokenizer delimiting
-#### Tokenizer delimiting: Currently, the tokenizer delimits on spaces, so there must be a space after each input token as shown in the sample programs.
+Currently, the tokenizer delimits on spaces, so there must be a space after each input token as shown in the sample programs.
 In order to fix this, we would need to update how the delimiting function of the tokenizing as described above.

 ## Team Working Notes